The Trench (comics)

-The Trench is the name applied to both a fictional kingdom, and its inhabitants as a group, that escaped the destruction of Atlantis in DC comics.
+The Trench is the name applied to both a fictional kingdom, and its inhabitants as a group, that escaped the destruction of Atlantis in DC Comics.

-The Trench appear in the 2018 live-action DC Extended Universe film Aquaman.
+The Trench appears in the 2018 live-action DC Extended Universe film Aquaman.

 Publication history

 The Trench first appeared in Aquaman (vol. 7) #1 (November 2011) and were created by Geoff Johns.
 In September 2011, The New 52 had rebooted DC's continuity.
 Johns introduced the Trench into this new timeline, making them antagonists in the Aquaman series.